Sunday, May 13, 2012

 I grew up near Haverhill, MA and have many childhood memories of this wonderful park with an enchanting castle on the grounds (what little girl wouldn't love that?).
 I love to revisit Winnekenni Castle as an adult and it's an especially great place to bring my dog!
 With over 200 acres of conservation land and 9 miles of foot-trails (which loop around a beautiful lake), your dog is sure to enjoy it, too!

 "Winnekenni" is Algonquian language for "Very Beautiful".
 The castle was built in 1875 by a local physician using 35,000 cubic feet of glacial boulders found on the property.
 The summer home covers 3,500 square feet, rising 250 feet above lake level.
 The castle was sold to the city of Haverhill in 1895 and it became Haverhill's first public park.
 The grounds are now open to the public and the castle is often used for cultural and educational events.
 Allowable activities in the park include: hiking, X-C skiing, snow-shoeing, mountain biking, horseback riding, picnicking, tennis, fishing, sledding, and skating.
-This info comes from a pamphlet I picked up at the park.
-You can also find great info (including a trail map) on their website: Winnekenni.com
+You can find more great info (including a trail map) on their website: Winnekenni.com

 Please note that dogs must be leashed on the grounds.